-Darryl Lew is a partner in the firm's white collar practice and a member of its global risk management committee.
-Darryl is the immediate past head of the firm's global white collar practice, a position he held for seven years.
-Darryl focuses his practice on white collar and compliance matters, and dispute resolution through arbitration and litigation.
+Darryl Lew is a partner in the firm's white collar and international arbitration practices and a member of its global risk management committee.
+Darryl is the immediate past Global Chair of the firm's white collar practice, a position he held for seven years.
+Darryl brings decades of experience and seasoned judgment to bear representing and advising leading global corporations and financial institutions as well as foreign states and state entities in significant, complex white collar criminal or regulatory investigations and civil disputes resolved through international arbitration or litigation.

-Darryl's white collar experience includes conducting internal corporate investigations and representing and advising US and foreign multinational companies and their governing boards and committees in civil and criminal matters involving fraud, accounting, and regulatory issues, often in the context of investigations and enforcement actions undertaken by the US Department of Justice and the US Securities and Exchange Commission.
-He has substantial experience in matters involving the US Foreign Corrupt Practices Act (FCPA) and other anti-corruption laws, including creating and assessing compliance and training programs, conducting risk assessments and compliance audits, as well as conducting and evaluating anti-corruption due diligence and compliance in the context of foreign investments and mergers and acquisitions.
+Darryl's white collar experience includes conducting internal corporate investigations and representing and advising US and foreign multinational companies and financial institutions, and their governing boards and committees, in civil and criminal matters involving fraud, accounting, and regulatory issues, often in the context of investigations and enforcement actions undertaken by the US Department of Justice, the US Securities and Exchange Commission and other US and non-US enforcement authorities.
+He has substantial experience in matters involving the US Foreign Corrupt Practices Act (FCPA) and other anti-corruption laws, including conducting risk assessments and creating and assessing compliance and training programs as well as conducting and evaluating anti-corruption due diligence and compliance in the context of foreign investments and mergers and acquisitions.

-Darryl's litigation experience includes representing and advising clients in actions involving fraud, securities, accounting, regulatory and shareholder derivative and corporate governance issues.
+Darryl's litigation experience includes representing and advising corporations, corporate boards and committees, and financial institutions in actions involving fraud, securities, accounting, regulatory and shareholder derivative and corporate governance issues.